Iron Cross Stretch

 - For a deeper stretch, extend your legs straight instead of keeping knees bent, but only if you can maintain proper form.

-Benefits of the Iron Cross Stretch
+Does the Iron Cross Stretch improve flexibility?

 FAQ - Iron Cross Stretch